 The dynamics of subglacial blisters have received considerable modelling interest. \citeA{tsai2010Model,tsai2012Modeling} treated blister formation as planar hydrofracture occurring near a free surface, and applied linear elastic fracture mechanics coupled with lubrication theory to estimate the velocity of the advancing blister front.
-An alternative approach considered the blister as viscous water flow beneath an elastically bending ice sheet \cite{lister2013Viscous,hewitt2015Elasticplated,hewitt2018Influence,lister2019Viscous,peng2020Viscous,tobin2023Evolution}.
-Under certain idealised conditions, these studies show that the thickness of spreading blisters scales according to a power-law relationship with time.
-Finally, \citeA{lai2021Hydraulic} investigated blister relaxation due to leak-off into a porous substrate in a toughness-dominated regime, where the radial expansion of the blister is negligible compared with the leakage into the local drainage system.
+An alternative approach models the blister as viscous water flow beneath an elastically bending ice sheet \cite{lister2013Viscous,hewitt2015Elasticplated,hewitt2018Influence,lister2019Viscous,peng2020Viscous,tobin2023Evolution}.
+Under certain idealised conditions, these studies show that the thickness of spreading blisters follows a power-law relationship with time.
+Finally, \citeA{lai2021Hydraulic} investigated blister relaxation due to leak-off into a porous substrate in a toughness-dominated regime, where radial blister expansion is negligible compared with leakage into the local drainage system.
 Their findings indicate that the thickness of such blisters decays exponentially over time.